NVIDIA/DL4AGX/RetinaNetDALITRT/README.md

 ## Introduction

 This short example modfies the MultiDeviceInferencePipeline application to run a ONNX based RetinaNet Model using DALI and TensorRT.
-It constructs an inference pipeline that will decode a JPEG Image, conduct preprocessing, and perform inference.
+It constructs an inference pipeline that will decode a JPEG Image, and perform inference.

 ## Usage